vadymshturkhal/travelling-salesman/README.md

 ## Shturkhal-Rabbit algorithm description:
-* Shturkhal--Rabbit algorithm for solving Travelling Salesman problem;
+* Shturkhal-Rabbit algorithm for solving Travelling Salesman problem;
 * Algorithm is based on Shturkhal-Rabbit graph linearization method which is suitable for bounded cases;
 * Graph linearization method is based on never-go-back approach;